avinashkranjan/Amazing-Python-Scripts/Websites_Automation/README.md

-# ADVISOR APPLICATION
+# WEBSITE AUTOMATION

-This is a Python Script which gives you advice and motivation quote lines.
+This is a Python Script help in opening the websites just by speaking the name of the websites.

 ---